Björk: Sonic Symbolism

 Björk: Sonic Symbolism is a podcast featuring Icelandic singer-songwriter and actress Björk in conversation with philosopher and writer Oddný Eir and musicologist Ásmundur Jónsson.
-The series provides an intimate reflection on the creation of each of Björk's albums, exploring the textures, timbres, and emotional landscapes that characterized their development.
+The series provides Björk's creative process for the creation of each of her album.

-The podcast delves into the inspirations and life phases influencing Björk's work, offering listeners insight into her creative process.
 Each episode focuses on a specific album, beginning with the release of her first album, and continues chronologically through her discography.
 The first three episodes, covering Debut (1993) Post (1995) and Homogenic (1997) were released simultaneously on September 1, 2022, with subsequent episodes following weekly.
 The podcast lead up to the release of Björk's tenth studio album, Fossora (2022).

-In the podcast Björk discusses how visual elements, such as album covers, serve as "homemade tarot cards" that convey the sound and mood of each album.
-She explains that the color palettes, textiles, and imagery associated with her albums are deliberate expressions of their sonic qualities.

 The podcast was made in a collaboration between Mailchimp and Talkhouse, and was produced by Christian Koons and edited by Koons and Anna Gyða.